OpenNMT/OpenNMT-py/docs/source/FAQ.md

 * `position_encoding_type: 'SinusoidalInterleaved'`
 Do not forget to set also `param_init_glorot: true`

-If you prefer to use relative position encoding, we support two modes:
+If you prefer to use relative position encoding, we support 3 modes:
 * "Shaw": https://arxiv.org/abs/1803.02155 - you need to set `max_relative_positions: N` where N > 1 (use 16, 20, 32) see paper.
 * "Rope" Rotary Embeddings: https://arxiv.org/abs/2104.09864 - you need to set `max_relative_positions: -1`
+* "Alibi" (used by MPT-7B for example) https://arxiv.org/abs/2108.12409 - you need to set `max_relative_positions: -2`

 In both cases, it is necessary to set `position_encoding: false`